Rush Order Tees Logo

 Free

-There are plenty of free photoshop alternatives.
+There are plenty of free photoshop alternatives and background removers.
 While it’s not quite as fast, polished, or capable as Affinity Photo or Paintshop Pro, GIMP image editor is free, runs on Windows, Mac, and Linux, and has all the tools most users will need.

 Note: we hope you find this tutorial useful.
 It’s fun to learn how to do things like removing the background from your photos, and compositing images together.
 But if you’re only going through this because you’re ordering t-shirts from us and need the background removed from an image you want printed, there’s an even easier way to get a professional result: JUST TELL US in the notes on your order that you want the background removed, and one of our professional artists will do it for you!
 No tutorial or software is going to make it easier than we do!